-Feeding birds in your backyard can be rewarding , but it can also be frustrating if you don’t know how to squirrel-proof a bird feeder to avoid losing seed to furry diners.
+Feeding birds in your yard can be rewarding , but it can also be frustrating if you don’t know how to squirrel-proof a bird feeder to avoid losing seed to furry diners.
 From buying specialized feeders to easy, quick tricks, it is possible to keep squirrels from taking advantage of your buffet without birds going hungry.

 Squirrels and Bird Feeders

 As they try to get to delicious birdseed, squirrels will chew and claw through both wooden and plastic feeders, possibly damaging them so they can no longer be used.
 Squirrels can also be predators and have been known to eat eggs and kill nestlings, which makes a squirrel-friendly yard less attractive to nesting birds.

 Tips to Squirrel-Proof a Bird Feeder

-- Location: Squirrels can jump distances of 10 feet or greater, so place feeders well away from trees, wires, porches, gutters, and other launching points to make it more difficult for squirrels to get on the feeder.
-Ideally, mount or hang feeders on a smooth metal pole at least six feet high, and prune any branches or bushes within a 12-foot radius.
+- Location: Squirrels can jump distances of 10 feet or greater, so place feeders well away from trees, wires, porches, gutters, roofs, and other launching points to make it harder for squirrels to get on the feeder.
+Ideally, mount or hang feeders on a smooth metal pole at least six feet high, and prune back any branches or bushes within a 12-foot radius.

 - Cages: Place a wire cage around a bird feeder.
 Squirrels will not fit through small wire openings but that will not restrict smaller birds from feeding.
 This is also useful for preventing larger bully birds, such as starlings, grackles, and pigeons, from accessing the feeder.
 Some feeders come equipped with cages, or you can easily add mesh to an existing feeder.
 A larger cage can be placed around a feeding station with several feeders inside the barrier.